African Summit Seeks To Ease Mali Crisis - UrduPoint

 - Deepening crisis - Keita, who came to power in 2013, has come under increasing pressure to end Mali's long-running jihadist conflict.

-The poor nation of some 20 million people has been struggling to contain an insurgency that first emerged in the north in 2012 before spreading to its centre, as well as neighbouring Burkina Faso and Niger.

-Thousands of soldiers and civilians have died in the conflict, and hundreds of thousands of people have been driven from their homes.
+The poor nation of some 20 million people has been struggling to contain an insurgency that has driven hundreds of thousands of people from their homes since 2012.

 But much of the current tension was sparked in April, when the constitutional court tossed out 31 results from the parliamentary elections, benefiting Keita's party and sparking protests.